knochenhans/ocrreader/README.md

-# pyocr
+# OCR Reader

-Simple attempt at a simple but convenient GUI for Tesseract OCR written in Python.
+Simple but convenient GUI for Tesseract OCR written in Python, based on Qt6.